The essential component for your GPS system.

 Modern GPS systems require a baro setting input.
 The TAS 1000 MFDS can read baro setting from many types of altimeters, incorporate it into its calculations, and transmit to most GPS’s.
 The pilot just sets the altimeter and everything else is automatically updated.

-Altimeter with corrected baro output.
-Click Here
+Altimeter with corected baro output - Click Here

 Gradient may save your life